 Security in fullstackhero is layered defence with sensible defaults.
-JWT bearer with rotating refresh tokens; fine-grained permission gates on every endpoint; ASP.NET Identity for the user store; multi-tenant isolation as the default behaviour of every query; rate limiting on auth-flow endpoints; HMAC-signed webhooks; Valkey-backed data protection keys; audit on every state change; JSON masking for sensitive payloads.
+JWT bearer with rotating refresh tokens; fine-grained permission gates on every endpoint (wired as both the default and fallback authorization policy, so nothing fails open); ASP.NET Identity for the user store; multi-tenant isolation as the default behaviour of every query; rate limiting on auth-flow endpoints; HMAC-signed webhooks with secrets encrypted at rest; Valkey-backed data protection keys; audit on every state change; JSON masking for sensitive payloads.

 The pillars